EMazarakis/Generative-AI-in-Graphics/README.md

 5. positional task: The prompt is used to examine the ability of image generation systems to generate images with accurate positional information.
 6. faces task: The prompt is used to examine the ability of image generation systems to generate images with accurate facing information.

-Each task type contains 12 prompts and each task type consists of three difficulty levels (easy,medium, and hard).
+Each task type contains 12 prompts and each task type consists of three difficulty levels (easy, medium, and hard).
 Our evaluation protocol consists of human ratings.
 For each prompt, the rater is shown images which are from DALLE-2, from Stable Diffusion, and from Crayon.
 The human rater will be asked one question:
 1. The image represents the caption: [Text Caption]?